 Information technology is an enabler in achieving the University's teaching, learning and research objectives.
 In concert with the the Vice-Principal (Finance and Administration), the University Provost and Queen's governing bodies, the Office of the CIO works to ensure that the University's enterprise IT infrastructure and initiatives are in alignment with the Principal's Academic Plan, Queen's Strategic Research Plan and Queen's financial priorities.

 With the successful implementation of the PeopleSoft Human Resources module in February 2012, the QUASR project is now complete and attention is being shifted to sustainment.
-Two new governance groups have been formed to address strategic direction, priority setting and operational management of our new administrative systems: the Administrative Systems Advisory Committee (ASAC) and the PeopleSoft Operational Working Group (POWG).
-The campus is currently working with Delloitte to perform a fit gap analysis to identify the planned upgrade of People Soft.
+Two new governance groups have been formed to address strategic direction, priority setting and operational management of our new administrative systems: the Administrative Systems Steering Committee (ASSC) and the Administrative Systems Operational Working Group (ASOWG).

-ITServices has been working with campus stakeholders since 2011 to establish a strategic direction for the common offering of Enterprise Document & Records Management (EDRM) at Queen's.
-Earlier this year, an external consultant was engaged to do a formal requirements gathering from a variety of stakeholders around campus.
-Based on this information, an RFP reflecting Queen's requirements will be tendered, with the goal of launching a pilot project with the Faculty of Education and the School of Graduate Studies was launched in late 2013 and was completed in early 2014.
+ITS has been working with campus stakeholders since 2011 to establish a strategic direction for the common offering of Enterprise Document & Records Management (EDRMS) at Queen's.
+In early 2013, an external consultant was engaged to do a formal requirements gathering from a variety of stakeholders around campus.
+Based on this information, an RFP reflecting Queen's requirements will be tendered, and a pilot project with the Faculty of Education and the School of Graduate Studies was launched in late 2013 and was completed in early 2014.
 Work is now being done to explore the feasibility of rolling out the tool to additional units at Queen's, and many departments have expressed interest in participating.

 Information Technology Services provisions numerous enterprise IT services to Queen's students, faculty, staff and departments.
-The full Service Catalogue is available on the ITServices website.
+The full Service Catalogue is available on the ITS website.